jafudi/mumbling-mole/README.md

 # Lite version of Mumble web app for all browsers

 mumble-web is an HTML5 [Mumble] client that runs directly in your browser.
-This variant dispenses entirely of the channel view and focuses on saving UI space and performance.
+This variant is supposed to be used in conjunction with some remote desktop pice of software.
+Therefore it dispenses entirely of the channel view and ongoing voice acticity detection.
+Instead we focus on saving UI space and performance.

 ## Improvements

 - Reduntanize the `libsamplerate.js` package weighing about 5 MB by making use of the native resampler contained in all modern browsers anyway
 - Add Support for Safari 11+
+- Fix Docker image version in order to avoid unexpected failing of `docker build`
+- Increased default bit rate to 96 kbit/s to allow for better audio quality
+- Removed stubs in code and user interface
+- Integrated a proposed patch into the code base
+- Enable optimizations in webpack bundling
+- Added support for a couple of languages

 ## Installing